billkarsh/SpikeGLX/sglhome/docs/help/catgt_tshift/catgt_tshift.md

 ## What about LFP?

 Tshift is valuable for aligning LFP channels.
-CAR is not recommended when analyzing low freqencies: LFP varies slowly over the whole shank, making distant channels a bad reference for correcting noise.
+CAR is not recommended when analyzing low frequencies: LFP varies slowly over the whole shank, making distant channels a bad reference for correcting noise.